ITSpecialist111/ai_automation_suggester/README.md

 ## Background and Purpose

 Managing and automating devices in a smart home can be complex, especially as the number of devices grows.
 The **AI Automation Suggester** integration aims to simplify this process by leveraging OpenAI's GPT models to analyze newly added entities in your Home Assistant setup and provide intelligent automation suggestions.
-We call it the ultimate 'Matt' mode (only because he's the one who asked for it)

 ---